Hilimii/ProjectWingman_Autosplitter/README.md

 This only works for Vanilla runs.
 Does not work for the F59 DLC.
 # Pausing Stops Timer
 Pauses your timer whenever you pause the game during a mission.

+Requires you to be comparing against Game Time in Livesplit in order for this to work.